ziontee113/syntax-tree-surfer/README.md

 # syntax-tree-surfer.nvim

-## Syntax Tree Surfer is a plugin for Neovim that helps you surf through the syntax tree of your document.
+### Syntax Tree Surfer is a plugin for Neovim to surf through and move elements around your document using the nvim-treesitter API.